lightonai/muse-docs/docs/home/intro.md

 In a hurry? **[Book a 30 minutes discussion with our experts](https://calendly.com/lightonmuse/demo)**.

 :::caution 🚧 Work in progress!
-The Muse API is currently in beta, and is actively being worked on!
+The Muse API is currently in public beta, and is actively being worked on!
 Pages may be incomplete, and some features may change/break as we expand the API.
 **The best up-to-date overview of the API is provided by the [API Reference](/api/using)**.
 :::